BrenoHenrike/Scripts/README.md

 **Q:** I'm running a bot and I get an error like *"The type or namespace 'CoreBots' could not be found"*, how do I fix it?
 **A:** That's an installation problem, certify that you dropped the **"*Scripts*"** folder directly in the **"*RBot.exe*"** folder, this way it will update all previous bots that you downloaded from here.
 A commom error is your file path be like: *"\*/Rbot/Scripts/**Scripts**/FarmAllDailys.cs"* or even *"\*/Rbot/**Rbot-Scripts-master/Scripts**/FarmAllDailys.cs"* it should be *"\*/Rbot/**Scripts**/FarmAllDailys.cs"*.
+> **Note:** If after you follow this answer the error persists, open the script you got an error and certify that the first lines with `//cs_include` have the right path/file name, typos happen.

 **Q:** Even after doing the solutions above my script doesn't run, what now?
 **A:** Then I might have messed up something.
 In this case you can reach out to me in Discord: **Breno_Henrike#6959** and tell me which script you are having trouble with.